rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 ```

 We pass the name of our project to `cargo new`, then the `--bin` flag, since
-we’re making a binary, rather than a library.
+we’re going to be making another binary like in Chapter 1.

 Take a look at the generated `Cargo.toml`: